SX-Aurora/nlcpy/doc/source/reference/jit/basic_usage.rst

 Getting a Symbol of a Function
 ==============================

-You need to call :meth:`CustomVELibrary.get_function` to get a symbol of a funtion on VE.
+You need to call :meth:`CustomVELibrary.get_function` to get a symbol of a function on VE.

 ::